aleph-im/aleph-docs/docs/tools/web3-hosting.md

 When your website is live on Aleph network, we provide you a gateway url to easily access it:
 `https://{ipfs-cid-v1}.ipfs.aleph.sh`

-You can also access it in a similar fashion using alternative gateways, since your website is hosted on the IPFS.
+You can also access it in a similar fashion using alternative gateways, since your website is hosted on IPFS.
 Find alternative gateways [here](https://ipfs.github.io/public-gateway-checker/).

 ### Custom Domains